burgerian/gimp-python-animation/README.md

 Note, the copied frame has no relationship to the original frame, so make sure any other editing is completed before doing this!
 The copy gets a new incremental frame number that does not show its relationship to the original frame number.

+### Numbering

+The `number()` function will assign an incremental numeric layer name to any layer that has a non-numeric name, while leaving layers that already have numeric names alone.
+If there are multiple layers, they are numbered increasing from bottom to top.

+The `renumber()` function will rename all layers, starting from "1" at the bottom, then "2" etc.  Existing layer names are ignored.